hydroshare/IrodsShare/doc/source/usage.rst

         * :py:meth:`HSAccess.get_resource_print_name`: get the print name of a resource.
     * Status of a resource
         * :py:meth:`HSAccessCore.resource_exists`: whether resource is valid.
-        * :py:meth:`HSAccessCore.resource_accessible`: whether a resource is accessible to a user.
         * :py:meth:`HSAccessCore.resource_is_published`: whether a resource is published and thus archival.
         * :py:meth:`HSAccessCore.resource_is_immutable`: whether a resource is immutable and cannot be changed.
         * :py:meth:`HSAccessCore.resource_is_public`: whether a resource is public and can be viewed by anyone.
         * :py:meth:`HSAccessCore.resource_is_discoverable`: whether a resource is discoverable and its existence can be discovered by anyone.
         * :py:meth:`HSAccessCore.resource_is_shareable`: whether a resource is shareable and can be shared by non-owners.
     * Django interface
-        * :py:meth:`HSAccessCore.can_change_resource`: whether the current user can add someone to a resource.
+        * :py:meth:`HSAccess.can_change_resource`: whether the current user can add someone to a resource.
-        * :py:meth:`HSAccessCore.can_change_resource_flags`: whether the current user can change resource status, including the flags 'public, 'discoverable', 'published', 'immutable', and 'shareable'.
+        * :py:meth:`HSAccess.can_change_resource_flags`: whether the current user can change resource status, including the flags 'public, 'discoverable', 'published', 'immutable', and 'shareable'.
-        * :py:meth:`HSAccessCore.can_view_resource`: whether the current user can list resource members.
+        * :py:meth:`HSAccess.can_view_resource`: whether the current user can list resource members.
-        * :py:meth:`HSAccessCore.can_share_resource`: whether the current user can invite a user to use the resource.
+        * :py:meth:`HSAccess.can_share_resource`: whether the current user can invite a user to use the resource.
 * Access control
     * For resources:
         * Access status: